 Can my baby dream?

-Newborns impressively spend up to 50% of their sleep time within this REM state, with premature babies spending up to 80%.
-There is even research to suggest this REM state can be present when your baby is in the womb.
-This has lead to many researchers highlighting that it must be possible for your little ones to have big dreams.
+Newborns impressively spend up to 50% of their sleep time within this REM stage, with premature babies spending up to 80%.
+There is even research to suggest that little one’s experience REM sleep in the womb where they were surrounded by warmth and lulled by your voice.
+This has led to some researchers concluding that it must be possible for your tiny tots to have big dreams.

 What is my baby dreaming of?